 Some may look down upon technical colleges but Ms. Pirolo said “on average” graduating students can make $25 to $30 an hour before tips.

-“Some people get a massage therapy certificate and go on to become physical therapists,” she said.
+For other students, International Academy is a stepping-stone, Ms. Pirolo said.“Some people get a massage therapy certificate and go on to become physical therapists,” she said.
 “We teach people skills not just technical ability.”

 The importance of human interaction, Ms. Pirolo said, is increasing since the millennium generation is growing up with “i-devices.”